-In bigger websites, it’s commonplace to find deep pages that are located far away from the home page.
+With larger websites, it’s commonplace to find deep pages that are located far away from the home page.
 You need to identify these pages and find ways to make them more accessible to visitors.
 Ahref Data Explorer offers an easy way to discover deep pages on your site.

+Your goal is to find these product pages and tweak their URLs so that they become closer to the main pages.
 Orphaned pages, on the other hand, are not connected to any pages on your website.
 You can consider fixing these pages if you think they will add value to your website.
-If you think they’re dead weight pages, you can simply delete them.
+If you think they’re dead-weight pages, you can simply delete them.

 So what stops your visitors from adding those products to the shopping cart?
 Well, have you paid attention to the quality of the Call To Action (CTA) you have included on your pages?
 Perhaps, that’s where the problem lies.
 The appeal of your CTA can make or break your eCommerce SEO efforts.
 You have come this far to make things work, so might as well travel that extra mile to craft some eye-catching CTAs for your site.

 Before we get to learn the different types, let’s get one thing out of the way, the standard CTA buttons like Buy Now, Buy and Shop just won’t cut it anymore.
-We’ll show the most proven tips online stores use to improve conversion rates.
+We’ll show the most proven tips online stores use to improve conversion rates

 Of course, we can’t make any recommendation about what colour may work for your eCommerce website.
 What’s important is that you keep experimenting until you find one that works.
 Based on the design theme and colour schemes used on your website, you need to choose contrasting colour combinations that resonate with the audience.